 here_now() call lets you see how many users are on your channel, in which you can write logic around that number to trigger whatever action you want.
 For example, say you want to pick the 100th user as a winner, and trigger some sort of action around them.
 That can all be done using the PubNub

-When building any realtime messaging, speed is paramount.
+When building any real-time messaging, speed is paramount.
 Not just for sending messages between devices quickly, but also updating who is in the messaging app and who isn’t.
 Remember your AOL buddy list?
-Users need to know who is available to chat, and who is offline, to ensure a smooth realtime chat experience.
-PubNub Presence’s
+Users need to know who is available to chat, and who is offline, to ensure a smooth real-time chat experience.
+Presence’s

-here_now() call, delivers user status in under a ¼ second.
+here_now() call, delivers user status in under 1/10 of a second.

 PubNub makes it easy to signal between devices, for example, initiating a VOIP call or establishing an open WebRTC data channel.
 But how do you know who’s available to connect in the first place?
 With VOIP apps like Skype, users can see a green dot next to users who are online.
 Using PubNub’s